tisan-das/tisan-das.github.io/_posts/2023-04-08-NGINX-Configuration.md

     }
 }
 ```

+#### Load-balancing:
 The directive "proxy_pass" redirects the request to a proxied server.
-For the prefix based location directive, only the normalized URI gets updated and the request parameters are retained, however for regex based location directive, we've to explicitly provide the arguments.
-A detailed description is provided at the document[11].
-Besides this proxy_pass directive also helps in load-balancing with the help of a upstream server configuration, which contains a list of server to which the request can be redirected to.
-NGINX has an inbuilt load-balancing which checks for the server health, and redirects the request to one of the available servers.
-There's couple of load-balancing methods available with NGINX:
+For the prefix-based location directive, only the normalized URI gets updated and the request parameters are retained, however, for the regex-based location directive, we've to explicitly provide the arguments.
+A detailed description is provided in the document[11].
+Besides, this proxy_pass directive also helps in load-balancing with the help of an upstream server configuration, which contains a list of servers, to which the request can be redirected to.
+The load-balancing mechanism also checks whether the servers are up individually and redirects the request to one of the available servers.
+There are a couple of types of load-balancing available with NGINX:
 - Round robin
 - Least Connections (least_conn)
 - IP Hash (ip_hash)